neil-oliver/Avenue-ios/Readme.md

 Social Media for music events.

-Find events near you and share images and short comments with attendees of the event.
+Find events near you, checkin, share images or short comments with attendees of the event.

 Re-live past events through a timeline of comments and photos.